Online registration will be available Fall 2023

 Rooming

-One sponsor is required to stay in the residence halls with the campers.
+At least one sponsor is required to stay in the residence halls with the campers.
 We recommend that one sponsor stay in the residence hall for every 6 campers.
 Local hotels are available for sponsors who wish to stay off campus.

 Campers are separated into residence halls by birth gender, so married couples staying with campers would stay in separate buildings.
 If desired, married couples may find accommodations off campus to stay together.